Valerio Gildoni: Biography

-For his behavior in the face of a clear risk, he was awarded the gold medal for military valour in memory by presidential decree of May 14, 2010.
+He was awarded the gold medal for military valour in memory by presidential decree of May 14, 2010.
 May 29, 2010 is named after him the seat of Legal Medicine of the San Bortolo Hospital in Vicenza.
 On April 26, 2011, the City Council of Città di Castello decided to dedicate a square in the city center to his memory.
 On July 17, 2011, the second anniversary of his death, the official ceremony of naming in his name the Loggiato ex Bufalini and the square in front of it is held.
 On May 11, 2013 the Carabinieri barracks of Thiene, in the Vicenza area, is named after him with a ceremony in the presence of the highest exponent of the Corp; a plaque in honor of Gildoni is placed at the entrance of the building.

 On March 31, 2016, the President of the Italian Republic, Sergio Mattarella presided over the ceremony of naming the barracks of the headquarters of the Carabinieri Command Carabinieri Protection of Cultural Heritage to the memory of Valerio Gildoni.
-The ceremony was attended by the family of the deceased officer together with the Minister of Cultural Heritage and Tourism of the Italian Republic, the Honorable Dario Franceschini and the General Commander of the Carabinieri Tullio Del Sette with the presence of the highest regional and provincial authorities.
+The ceremony was attended by the family of the deceased officer together with the Minister of Cultural Heritage and Tourism of the Italian Republic, Dario Franceschini and the General Commander of the Carabinieri Tullio Del Sette with the presence of the regional and provincial authorities.

 He was married to seismologist and volcanologist Barbara Cantucci, but had no children; he was also second cousin on the mother's side of the famous Italian actress Monica Bellucci.

 On July 17, 2019 is remembered the tenth anniversary of his death with a mass in the cathedral of Città di Castello.